sldimitrov/SoftUniCourse/README.md

  # SOFTWARE UNIVERSITY 🎓

 * Here I am going to upload all of my Courses from SoftUni. ✅
-* Everyone of the them follows my goal - becoming the Ultimate Python Developer! </>
+* Every one of them follows my goal - becoming the Ultimate Python Developer! </>

 Who I am? - Slavi Dimitrov⚡